bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 )
 ```

 The first line of code calls the function, `load`.
-The load function
+The load function imports
-imports symbols from a Bazel file to make them available.
-Simply put it tells Bazel
-that during the loading sequence, it should import symbols.
-In Objective-C or
-swift, it's like importing a header file, but specific symbols out of that
+symbols from a `.bzl` file.
+In Objective-C or swift, it's like importing a
-header.
+header file.

 ```
 load("@bazel_tools//tools/build_defs/repo:git.bzl", "git_repository")
 ```